Ranger tab: Description and history

 The Ranger Course was conceived during the Korean War and was known as the Ranger Training Command.
 On 10 October 1951, the Ranger Training Command was inactivated and became the Ranger Department, a branch of the Infantry School at Fort Benning, Georgia.
 From 1954 to the early 1970's, the Army's goal was to have one Ranger-tabbed NCO per infantry platoon and one officer per company.
 In an effort to better achieve this goal, in 1954 the Army required all combat arms officers to become Ranger qualified.

 Today, the Ranger tab is considered mandatory for all soldiers serving within leadership positions in the 75th Ranger Regiment.
 Outside of the 75th Ranger Regiment, it is considered a highly desired award for career progression.
 It is the goal of the infantry branch to provide all infantry lieutenants with the opportunity to earn the Ranger tab following Infantry BOLC.
 Earning the tab is considered an indication that an officer possesses the skills and stamina necessary to effectively lead soldiers in the infantry.
-All other branches also highly encourage their lieutenants to attempt to earn the Ranger tab.
-It is highly encouraged that those who will serve within an Infantry Brigade Combat Team or will serve as a Special Forces Officer have their Ranger tab.
+All other branches also encourage their lieutenants to attempt to earn the Ranger tab.
+It is encouraged that those who will serve within an Infantry Brigade Combat Team or will serve as a Special Forces Officer have their Ranger tab.

 The Ranger tab is one of a number of foreign badges authorized to be worn on Canadian Armed Forces uniform.